 What is scabies?

-How can I protect myself from getting lice or scabies during my pregnancy?
+How can I lower the chance of getting lice or scabies?

 If someone in your household or other close contact has lice or scabies, it is possible for you to get them too.
 To prevent this from happening, the person that has lice or scabies needs to be treated as soon as possible.
 All clothing and bed linens that the person wore or came in contact with in the two days before treatment should be dry-cleaned or washed in HOT water and dried in high heat for at least 20 minutes, and/or removed from body contact for at least 72 hours.
 The person’s combs and brushes should be soaked in rubbing alcohol or a disinfectant for one hour.
 If they are heat resistant, they can be soaked in hot water (at least 130 degrees) for 5-10 minutes.
 Floors, furniture, car seats and other fabric covered items should be vacuumed.